aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowRowGrandTotals() {#getShowRowGrandTotals--}

+<b>@deprecated.</b> Please use the 'showRowGrandTotals' property instead.
 Indicates whether to show grand totals for rows of the pivot table.

 ```javascript
 getShowRowGrandTotals() : boolean;